influxdata/docs-v2/CONTRIBUTING.md

 The InfluxDB host placeholder that gets replaced by custom domains differs between each InfluxDB product/version.
-Use the `influxdb/host` shortcode to automatically render the correct host placeholder value for the current version.
-You can also pass a single argument to specify a specific version of InfluxDB to use.
+Use the `influxdb/host` shortcode to automatically render the correct host placeholder value for the current product.
+You can also pass a single argument to specify a specific InfluxDB product to use.
 Supported argument values:

 - oss